 Students from Portage High School recently got an up-close look at potential careers in welding and trades through Portage Economic Development Corporation’s (EDC) Manufacturing 360 program.
-The event, held in partnership with Fronius and Ivy Tech Community College, is designed to give students real-world exposure to local job opportunities while addressing workforce shortages in the Region.
+The event — held in partnership with Fronius, MSI Express, and Ivy Tech Community College — is designed to give students real-world exposure to local job opportunities while addressing workforce shortages in the Region.

-At Fronius, a global leader in advanced welding technology, students were split into two groups to experience hands-on demonstrations of the tools and techniques used in modern welding.
-They learned about different types of welding equipment and the practical applications of this essential trade, which plays a key role in industries ranging from automotive to construction.
+At each business, students were split into two groups to experience hands-on demonstrations of the tools and techniques used in modern manufacturing.
+The students at Fronius learned about different types of welding equipment and the practical applications of this essential trade, which plays a key role in industries ranging from automotive to construction.

-After their visit to Fronius, the students traveled to Ivy Tech’s Valparaiso campus, where they explored a variety of classes and programs that provide hands-on training in trades like welding, construction, and manufacturing.
+After their visit to Fronius and MSI Express, students traveled to Ivy Tech’s Valparaiso campus, where they explored a variety of classes and programs that provide hands-on training in trades like welding, construction, and manufacturing.
 These programs aim to prepare students for the in-demand jobs available in Northwest Indiana.

 Andy Maletta, Executive Director of Portage EDC, explained how the Manufacturing 360 program has evolved since its inception.